cuckoosandbox/cuckoo/docs/book/faq/index.rst

 FAQ
 ===

-Here you can found an answer for some Frequently Asked Questions:
+Here you can find answers for various Frequently Asked Questions:

 .. contents::
    :local: